 In other words BIDs are allowed to remove properties entirely or reduce their assessments, presumably all the way to zero if they so choose, merely by stating that they’ll do so in their annual planning report.

 Now, the Venice Beach BID approved their APR at their April 13, 2018 meeting and submitted it to the City on April 30.
 They didn’t propose any changes in boundaries or assessment methods.
 But it turns out that, according to the law, they don’t have the final say.
 The statute says at §36650(c) that:

-The owners’ association shall cause to be prepared a report for each fiscal year, except the first year, for which assessments are to be levied and collected to pay the costs of the improvements, maintenance, and activities described in the report. … The report shall be filed with the clerk … The city council may approve the report as filed by the owners’ association or may modify any particular contained in the report and approve it as modified.
+The city council may approve the report as filed by the owners’ association or may modify any particular contained in the report and approve it as modified.

 So that means that not only can the BID use the APR to remove properties or to reduce their assessments even down to zero, but the City Council can do that also, even without the BID’s approval.
 And the way things work in the City of Los Angeles, that means that Mike Bonin himself can make the changes.
 There’s no way his colleagues are going to oppose him on a matter that affects only his district.
 Read on to see how this might actually lead to properties being removed from the BID this year!